vlopez0392/Modern-Javascript/Section_1/Notes/Video3_What_is_JavaScript.md

     Process of modifying or transforming data can be done with JS since JS is a fully featured language with DS such as arrays which allows us to sort, filter and aggregate data.
 Many powerful array methods such as map, filter and reduce.
     </li>
     <br>
-    <li><strong>Storing data: </strong> We can store data in the client or the browser using local storage, session stoage and cookies.
+    <li><strong>Storing data: </strong> We can store data in the client or the browser using local storage, session storage and cookies.
     </li>
     <br>
     <li><strong>Creating APIs: </strong> Me may also use JS in the server side with NodeJS as well as Deno.